ceph/ceph/doc/rados/operations/cache-tiering.rst

 * *librados object enumeration*: The librados-level object enumeration API is not meant to be coherent in the presence of the case.
-If your applicatoin is using librados directly and relies on object enumeration, cache tiering will probably not work as expected.
+If your application is using librados directly and relies on object enumeration, cache tiering will probably not work as expected.
   (This is not a problem for RGW, RBD, or CephFS.)